Cochliomyia: Biology

-The primary screwworm, C. hominivorax, is a parasitic species, whose larvae are renowned for eating and infesting the flesh of living organisms, primarily warm-blooded animals such as cattle and other livestock.
+The primary screwworm, C. hominivorax (also called the New World screwworm), is a parasitic species, whose larvae are renowned for eating and infesting the flesh of living organisms, primarily warm-blooded animals such as cattle and other livestock.
 Their larvae cause myiasis ("flystrike"), an infestation of maggots in lesions or other wounds and injuries that the host animal may have.
 Flystrike may occur due to farming processes as branding, castrating, dehorning, and tailing of the host animals.
 These processes, along with barbed-wire cuts and flea bites, lead to myiasis in the host animal.
 The navels of newborns can also be the sites of infestation.
 C. hominivorax tends to reproduce only on the flesh of a living host.
 Unlike most other maggots, these maggots attack and consume healthy living tissue along with decaying tissue (hominivorax literally translates to "man-eating").
 The larvae are responsible for their common name, the screwworm, because they possess small spines on each body segment that resemble a screw's threads.
 After the larvae hatch, they dive into the wound and burrow deeper, perpendicular to the skin surface, eating into live flesh, again resembling a screw being driven into an object.
 The larvae then continue to feed on the wound fluids and the animal's tissue.